yhwh-script/sqlite/README.md

 # sqlite
-This is a SQLite module for yhwh-script
+This is a SQLite module for @yhwh-script/elements